csorbakristof/learning_ai/OutlookConversionRateExaminer/spec.md

+- Start ExternalEmailCollector.vba in Outlook (may need to set the list of observed mail folders in the code).
+This will generate an Excel file.
+- Put EmailResponseCounterInExcel.vba into the Excel table.
+- In the worksheet "PartnerEmails" set the 2nd column to 0 for non-EDIH partners.
+- Run the first macro here.

 # Overview

 This is an Outlook macro based solution to scan for emails sent by a person and their responses from outside the organization.